 The King Baudouin International Development Prize was awarded to the Indonesian organization KBR68H, a news agency and radio network which actively promotes democracy and development.
 Isaac Santoso had come down to Belgium to accept the honours.
 The luncheon was also attended by various notables, among which Dr. Peter Piot, executive director of UNAIDS.
 Later the family also attended the awards ceremony, and the KBR68H representatives were received on an official audience by the King.

 The royal ladies all seemed to vie with each other for most elegantly dressed Princess.
 Princess Mathilde wore the same pale green dress with beaded neckline she had worn on the Indonesian Economic Mission last year, and her hair was tied together in an elegant chignon, decorated with a flower.
 Princess Astrid had choses grey-silvery tones, with an eye-catching long necklace.
 She has recently decided to wear her hair short again, and it suits her well.
 Princess Claire, on the other hand, had chosen a demure white dress, elegant as always, also wearing a super long necklace. (see picture here)Austrian Royals, Belgian Royals

-Tagged House of Austria-Este, Indonesia, King Baudouin Foundation, King Philippe of the Belgians, Media, Prince Lorenz of Belgium, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Fabiola of Belgium, Queen Mathilde of the Belgians, Queen Paola of Belgium.
+Tagged Awards, House of Austria-Este, Indonesia, King Baudouin Foundation, King Philippe of the Belgians, Media, Prince Lorenz of Belgium, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Fabiola of Belgium, Queen Mathilde of the Belgians, Queen Paola of Belgium.